OldSneerJaw/synctos/README.md

   * `supportedContentTypes`: An array of content/MIME types that are allowed for the attachment's contents (e.g. "image/png", "text/html", "application/json").
 No restriction by default.
   * `maximumSize`: The maximum file size, in bytes, of the attachment.
 May not be greater than 20MB (20,971,520 bytes), as Couchbase Server/Sync Gateway sets that as the hard limit per document or attachment.
 Undefined by default.

-Validation types for complex data types, which can include nested validation types:
+Validation types for complex data types, which allow for nesting of child properties and elements:

 * `array`: An array/list of elements.
 Additional parameters:
   * `mustNotBeEmpty`: If `true`, an array with no elements is not allowed.
 Defaults to `false`.
   * `arrayElementsValidator`: The validation that is applied to each element of the array.
 Any validation type may be used.
 Undefined by default.
-For example:
+An example:

 ```
     {